harryxp/Agrippa/dev-guide.md

 ## File System plugins

+- Still slow on the backend side
+- Frontend max recursion level exceeded if too many items
-- highlight keyword
+- Highlight keyword

 ## Online Search plugin

-- query using a template library?
+- Query using a template library?
 Text.Formatting?
-- only one query parameter is allowed now
+- Only one query parameter is allowed now